danielcfurr/edstan/briefmanual.md

 In the next block a data list is made that includes `male` as a covariate.
-We use the `rescale_binary()` function to rescale this covariate for compatability with the prior distributions specified in edstan models.
+We use the `rescale_binary()` function to rescale this covariate for compatibility with the prior distributions specified in edstan models.

 ``` r